 About

 My ceramic wall art is about energy.
-Whether focused in a single form, or gathered in a grouped composition, the works embody my belief that life is about the constant swirl, flow and transfer of energies.
-Some convey movement while others exude stillness, in all my pieces, I try to encapsulate a force of life and spirit.
+Whether focused in a single form, or gathered in a grouped composition, the works embody my belief that what surrounds us and our lives is the constant swirl, flow and transfer of energies.
+While some convey movement and others exude stillness, in all my pieces, I try to encapsulate a force of life and spirit.

 I’m curious about the evocative nature of shapes, colors, surfaces, and the poetic power of compositions.
-When looking at art, I’m most profoundly moved standing in front of abstract paintings.
-There’s a purity to looking at things on a wall.
+I love paintings, especially abstract ones that don’t seemingly have any message, yet quietly, deeply move my core – there’s a purity to looking at things on a wall.
 You just look.
-And perhaps, have a moment of pause.
+And have a moment.
+Of pause.
 Of thought.
 Of connection.
 Of a sense of fullness.

-Clay as a medium is often associated with functionality and utilitarianism, while art usually is not.
-Beauty, being an innate intuition to create and share, I use clay to make works for the wall to look at, and live with, in the belief that art is necessary to the balance of life, and most certainly serves a function of nourishing the soul.
+Art and beauty have always been and continue to be elemental and essential in our lives.
+As a medium, clay is often associated with functionality and utilitarianism, and I use clay to make works for the walls to look at and live with, in the belief that art is necessary to the balance of life, and serves a function of nourishing our inner lives and souls.

 I was born and raised in New York and have a BA in East Asian Languages and Cultures from Columbia College, Columbia University, a BFA from the New York State College of Ceramics at Alfred University, and an MFA from Hunter College, City University of New York.
 I spent a year in Japan on a Fulbright exploring the world of Japanese ceramics while focusing on the avant-garde ceramic group, Sōdeisha, and its founder, Yagi Kazuo.